Palo Alto Office

 Palo Alto, CA 94301

-As fellowship-trained facial plastic surgeons, we work exclusively on the face and neck and can perform all facelift variations at our San Francisco Bay Area office in Palo Alto.
+As fellowship-trained, board-certified surgeons in Palo Alto and Los Gatos, CA, we work exclusively on the face and neck.
+We perform all facelift variations including the deep plane facelift and mini facelift for our San Francisco Bay Area patients.
 A good facelift should not only address the skin but also lift and tighten the deep tissues and facial muscles.
-Our experience and comfort level when performing facelift and neck lift procedures allows us to address the deep structures using smaller incisions and to create natural-looking, long-lasting results with a typically shorter recovery period.
+Our experience and comfort level when performing facelift and neck lift procedures allow us to address the deep structures using smaller incisions and create natural-looking, long-lasting results with a typically shorter recovery period.
 At L&P Aesthetics, our goal is to design a treatment plan that is right for your face.

 Facelift & Neck Lift